torvalds/linux/drivers/staging/media/av7110/video-set-format.rst

        -  ``EINVAL``

-       -  format is not a valid video format.
+       -  format is analt a valid video format.